denten-books/plain-text/5-chapter.md

 has changed.
 He no longer feels fully congruent with his former self, "that stupid bastard" [@beckett_complete_2006, 221].
 He sometimes has to consult a dictionary to understand what the voice on the tape says.
-At other times he cannt read his own handwriting.
+At other times he cannot read his own handwriting.
 And often he simply loathes the voice from the
 past:

 > Hard to believe I was ever that young whelp.
 The voice!
 Jesus!
 And the